 - In the Winter it is necessary to know that stopping distances are longer if there is ice or water-covered ice.

 - Drive slowly.
 Everything takes longer on snow-covered roads.
 Accelerating, stopping, turning – nothing happens as quickly as on dry pavement.
 Give yourself time to maneuver by driving slowly.

 - Did you know that children 12 and under are always safer in the back seat?

-- You should never put a rear-facing child seat, or any, in front of an air bag.
+- You should never but a rear-facing, or any, in front of an air bag.